Baroness Sue Campbell

-Baroness Sue Campbell is the Chair of Youth Sports Trust, former Chair of UK Sports – the body responsible for Team GB’s and Paralympic GB’s phenomenal success at London 2012 – the largest medal haul in living memory, and most recently, has been appointed Head of Women’s football at the FA.
+Baroness Sue Campbell is the Chair of Youth Sports Trust, former Chair of UK Sports – the body responsible for Team GB’s and Paralympic GB’s phenomenal success at London 2012 – the largest medal haul in living memory, and most recently, has been appointed Director of Women’s football at the FA.
 “Sue is widely regarded as one of the most influential people in British sport.
 This appointment is a massive statement about The FA’s ambitions for the women’s game and where the game is at.”

 Sue trained as a physical education teacher, taught in Manchester and lectured at Leicester and Loughborough Universities.
 She is a former junior international pentathlete and netball player and has represented her country as a player, coach and a team manager.